Skip to main content

 Baseline Assessment and Additionality

 Then the baseline assessment — where greenwashing goes to die.
 The baseline is the counterfactual: the state of the world if the project never happened.
 For a forest protection project, this requires historical deforestation data, satellite imagery, land-use patterns, property rights, and economic drivers of forest loss.
 The project must prove that without funding, the forest would likely have been cleared.
-That sounds straightforward.
-It is not.
-Credible baselines require methodological rigour, local knowledge, and considerable expense.
+According to the UN FAO (2022), the world lost approximately 10 million hectares of forest per year between 2015 and 2020, making credible baseline assessments essential for distinguishing genuine protection from natural trends.

 Additionality testing asks the same question in different clothes: would this project have happened anyway?
 A hydroelectric dam that was already economically attractive should not receive climate credits as though climate funding caused it.
 The additionality test prevents that sleight of hand.